 OneDrive and SharePoint#

-Since v0.27.4, xlwings works with locally synced files on OneDrive, OneDrive for Business, and SharePoint.
+Since v0.25.0, xlwings works with files that are stored on OneDrive, OneDrive for Business, and SharePoint—as long as they are synced locally.
 Some constellations will work out-of-the-box, while others require you to edit the configuration via the

 xlwings.conf file (see User Config) or the workbook’s

 xlwings only works with OneDrive and SharePoint files that are synced to a local folder!
 This means that both, the Excel and Python file, need to show the green check mark in the File Explorer/Finder as status—a cloud icon will not work.

 Default setups work out-of-the-box on Windows and macOS.
 If you get an error message, add the following setting with the correct path to the local root directory of your OneDrive.
 If possible, make use of environment variables (as shown in the examples) so the configuration will work across different users with the same setup:

 Windows: Default setups work out-of-the-box.
 If you get an error message, add the following setting with the correct path to the local root directory of your OneDrive for Business.
 If possible, make use of environment variables (as shown in the examples) so the configuration will work across different users with the same setup:

 %USERPROFILE%\OneDrive - My Company LLC

 macOS: macOS always requires the following setting with the correct path to the local root directory of your OneDrive for Business.
 If possible, make use of environment variables (as shown in the examples) so the configuration will work across different users with the same setup: